nus-cs2103-AY2122S2/tp/docs/team/hsiaojietng.md

 ### Project: RealEstatePro

 RealEstatePro is a desktop application for managing your client details for real estate agents.
 While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
-With RealEstatePro managing your clients will be breeze by using the various features such as reminders, client matching and many more!
+With RealEstatePro managing your clients will be a breeze by using the various features such as reminders, client matching and many more!

 Given below are my contributions to the project.